julemai/PieShareDistribution/README.md

 # PieShareDistribution
-Method to transform uniform random numbers that sum up to 1 and are identically distributed: The PieShareDistribution
+Method to transform uniform random numbers that sum up to 1 and are identically distributed:<br>
+The Pie Share Distribution